Vidisha Srivastava

 Vidisha Srivastava is an Indian actress who primarily appears in Telugu films and Hindi television.
-She is known for playing the Anita Vibhuti Narayan Mishra in Bhabiji Ghar Par Hain!.
+She is known for playing Anita Mishra in Bhabiji Ghar Par Hain!.

 Early life

 Vidisha hails from Varanasi, Uttar Pradesh.
 She has one elder brother and one younger sister actress Shanvi Srivastava.
 She graduated with a degree in biotechnology and did a course in business management.

 Career

 Vidisha was an aspiring actor but started her career as a model.
+She made her television debut at 16 with Chaudah Phere in 2004, A Doordarshan Serial in which she played the lead character.

-She made her film debut at 15 in SP Entertainments's Maa Iddari Madhya.
+She made her film debut at 19 in SP Entertainments's Maa Iddari Madhya.
 In 2007, she had three releases in early 2007, Alaa, Prem and in E. V. V. Satyanarayana's Athili Sattibabu LKG, out of which Athili Sattibabu LKG was a hit.

 Oneindia in its Alaa review wrote that Vidisha "looked gorgeous and she is the only saving grace adding to the film the glamour quotient of the film".
 About her performance in Athili Sattibabu LKG, Sify wrote, "Vidisha is superb in dance sequences and proved her mettle as a good dancer.
 She also has enough scope to display her talents".
 Similarly, Indiaglitz wrote, "Vidisha had performed well, besides filling the glamour slot".

 Later in 2007 she made her Kannada debut in Nali Naliyutha (2007).
 The Times of India wrote, "Vidisha is a perfect choice for the role", while Rediff wrote that she "is yet to learn what acting is all about though she looks glamorous".
 Her first Tamil film was Kathavarayan, released in 2008 and her first Malayalam film Lucky Jokers released in 2011.
 She returned to Telugu cinema in 2012 with Devaraya and 123telugu.com wrote that she was good and "may have some future in the industry if she takes care of her projects".
 She also worked in a Kannada film, Viraat, again.